Skip to main content

 Inserting Files

 To insert files, set @api = 'blob'.
-Speediful will automatically manage the API selection and file upload process to ensure files of any size (up to the 2GB limit of Salesforce) are uploaded.
-This means the @batch_size parameter is ignored
+The API selection and file upload process are automatically managed to ensure files of any size (up to the 2GB limit of Salesforce) are uploaded.
+This means the @batch_size parameter is ignored.

 CREATE TABLE ContentVersion_insert (